How To Get To Europe On The Cheap (a mini travel guide)

 Aer Lingus is well established and has been flying these routes for a long time.
 They use Boeing 767's, the service onboard is great, the staff have fun Irish accents, and the price is better than just about any of the other major carriers out there.
 You get great in-seat entertainment options, and there is also a power outlet to plug in your own devices as well.
 One thing we like about these jets is that the outer seat rows are set up in sets of two instead of three, so as a couple, we get a whole row just to ourselves.
 Furthermore, Aer Lingus is part of a larger partner network of several different international airlines, and as such, you can fly out of 70 different US cities without purchasing a separate ticket.

-In general, a round-trip ticket to Dublin will run you around $800 and a round-trip ticket to Oslo can be as cheap as $560 if you're not checking a bag and want to bring your own food.
-Otherwise it’s about $725, plus you still have to factor the cost of getting to a major coastal city if you don’t already live in one that Norwegian Air flies out of.
+In general, from the west coast -- a round-trip ticket to Dublin will run you around $800 and a round-trip ticket to Oslo can be as cheap as $560 if you're not checking a bag and want to bring your own food.
+Prices will be even cheaper still from their east coast hubs.

 So in the end, both options are compelling and should be considered.
 And while you’re at it, go ahead and check out Dublin or Oslo since you’re gonna be there anyway.
 Both places are super interesting and a lot of fun.